Team Science Practices

 Better task completion and more efficient use of resources

 “Many hands make light work” the saying goes.
 Think of a meta-analysis where 10 group members can each read 30 papers instead of 1 individual reading 300 papers.
-Dividing the workload can speed up the process, but only if there is an efficiant way to manage dividing the work and then bringing the results back together again.
+Dividing the workload can speed up the process, but only if there is an efficient way to manage dividing the work and then bringing the results back together again.
 Similarly, relying on a few skilled coders can be much more efficient than each individual writing their own code, but unless the group has a mechanism for getting broad input on key decisions, they will lose the value created by bringing together a larger group.

-- Cultivate a learning goal orientation rather than a product goal orientation.
-Expect to learn from one another and adapt your expectations and plans (Nederveen et al. 2013).
+Cultivate a learning goal orientation rather than a product goal orientation.
+Expect to learn from one another and adapt your expectations and plans (Nederveen et al. 2013)

-- Remain open to revising assumptions and world views.
-When divergent positions are met only with resistance, groupthink gains the upper hand.
+Remain open to revising assumptions and world views.
+When divergent positions are met only with resistance, groupthink gains the upper hand

-- Cognitive trust is the rational belief that group members can and will deliver on their portion of the work.
+Cognitive trust is the rational belief that group members can and will deliver on their portion of the work.
 When it isn’t present, group members tend to pull back on their own contributions.
 Good coordination supports cognitive trust by providing clarity and accountability about who agreed to do what work and whether they delivered.
-It ensures that contributions can be appropiately credited and that work isn’t unnecessarily duplicated.
+It ensures that contributions can be appropriately credited and that work isn’t unnecessarily duplicated.
 Effective coordination and facilitation make space for all group members to engage.

-- Stratgies for managing different geographies include virtual meetings, pulsed contributing times, and asynchronous editing of shared documents.
+• Strategies for managing different geographies include virtual meetings, pulsed contributing times, and asynchronous editing of shared documents.

-- Affective trust is the belief (usually grounded in common experience) that group members have your best interests in mind.
+Affective trust is the belief (usually grounded in common experience) that group members have your best interests in mind.
 Some strategies for building it include:

 All Contribute Some; None Contribute All